pranavpr/cardinfo.github.io/_posts/2019-09-16-hdfc-bank-regalia-credit-card-review.md

 - 24/7 Travel Concierge Services for making airline reservations, booking a hotel room or a movie.
 - Convenience fee waiver of 1% on all fuel transactions

+Low foreign currency markup of 2% makes this card one of the [best credit cards for foreign travel and spends](/best-credit-cards-in-india-with-low-forex-currency-markup-for-international-travel-spends/).
+Coupled with [Global Value Program](/hdfc-global-value-program-everything-you-need-to-know/), you can almost escape the forex markup fee.

 ### Drawbacks

 HDFC Bank Regalia Credit Card ticks almost all check boxes, however there are some limitations too:

-- Primary and add-on cardmembers can't access same domestic lounge on same day
+- No domestic lounge access for Primary and Add-On card members on same day: Primary and add-on cardmembers can't access same domestic lounge on same day.
+If add-on card is swiped after primary card, the add-on card is charged for the access.
+This is mainly because both cards share the same card number and the system is not able to differentiate between the two.
-- Bad conversion rate of rewards points to cash when compared with travel and hotel bookings
-- Low monthly upper cap on earning bonus reward points using SmartBuy 10X program
+- Restriction on reward point redemption for flights and hotels: The recently imposed [restriction](/new-restriction-on-hdfc-bank-regalia-and-diners-clubmiles-credit-card-rewards-redemption/) on flight and hotel bookings wherein HDFC Bank Regalia Credit Card holders can redeem only upto maximum of 70% of booking value through reward points is a bummer.
+I don't understand the strategy behind imposing this restriction and it doesn't makes any sense to me.

 ### Verdict